 Latin Proverb # 12 – Hastas abicere

-Meaning & use: This expression means to give up.
-You use it when you’re done, when you quit in defeat or give up a contest.
-When whatever it is you have before you defeats you and you give up.
+Hastas abicere, literally "to throw the spears", is an expression used when you’re done, when you quit in defeat or give up a contest.
+You use it when whatever it is you have done before defeats you and you give up.
 In English you might say that you throw in the towel, or throw up the sponge.

-Curiosities: The English poet William Blake was no stranger to the Latin expression, Hastas Abicere, or so one can suspect seeing that he didn't use the English equivalent to the expression, but rather a literal translation of it in 2 of his poems:
+The English poet William Blake was no stranger to the Latin expression, Hastas abicere, or so one can suspect seeing that he didn't use the English equivalent to the expression, but rather a literal translation of it in 2 of his poems: